Developing Critical Elements for Performance Plans

 While NIH recognizes that this formula helps provide a framework, there is acknowledgement that sometimes research activity may be difficult to measure.
 Measures should be selected with care in order to avoid inappropriate focus on tabulations, rather than results.
 Supervisors may wish to consider the complexity of a project or initiative, and focus on important milestones along a continuum that represent progress toward those future-focused outcomes.
 Relevant, balanced measures, such as those that incorporate both quality and quantity, may be applied to provide a richer, more detailed picture of expectations.

 Each critical element must include at least one accompanying metric that is quantifiable and results-based.
-Supervisors are encouraged to define what is expected at the Fully Successful Level and the Exceptional level.
+Elements are to be written at Level 3: Achieved Expected Results (AE).
 Metrics should address significant program outcomes and improvements such as: enhanced quality of services and healthcare, new knowledge and insight from research, increased level of performance, and/or improvements in customer satisfaction.

 OPM provides additional information on developing performance measures.
 Supervisors should use data collection methods that are not overly time-consuming or difficult to manage.